pvasa/cameraview-ex/README.md

 _This is an extended version of [Google's cameraview library](https://github.com/google/cameraview) with better stability and many more features._

-CameraViewEx highly simplifies integration of camera implementation and various camera features into any Android project.
-It uses new camera2 api with advanced features on API level 21 and higher and smartly switches to camera1 on older devices (API < 21).
+CameraViewEx highly simplifies the integration of a camera implementation and various camera features into any Android project.
+It uses the new camera2 API with advanced features on API level 21 and higher and is smart enough to switch to camera1 on older devices (API < 21).

 Minimum API 14 is required to use CameraViewEx.
 <br><br>